 CLEAR Faculty Spotlight: Yongli Wager

-Dr. Yongli Wager is a Principal Investigator with CLEAR's Project 2, which focuses on sensing and remediatoin of VOCs.
+Dr. Yongli Wager is Principal Investigator with CLEAR's Project 2, which focuses on sensing and remediation of volatile organic chemicals (VOCs).

 Please tell us about yourself and your work.